Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 The following are required for a complete application:

 · $55 non-refundable application fee.
-Checks should be made payable to California State University, Maritime.
+Checks should be made payable to California State University, Maritime Academy.
 Cash and credit cards are also accepted.

 · One original copy each of all official transcripts.
 Applicants should have the equivalent of a four-year U.S. bachelor's degree, with a grade-point average of at least 2.5 (with A = 4.0) during the last two years (60 semester units or 90 quarter units) of coursework in the degree program.
 Copies of official transcripts should be sent to the address below from all colleges, universities, military training and vocational training attended other than Cal Maritime.